rotheboat11/MSK-Exams/README.txt

 You can open it locally with any browser.

 How to run (Mac):
-1) Unzip the folder.
-2) Double-click index.html (it will open in Safari/Chrome).
+Double-click index.html (it will open in Safari/Chrome).
-3) If images don't load, make sure the 'static' folder is beside index.html.

 Files:
 - index.html  (home)